saltnlight5/myschedule/README.txt

 = TODO =
- * Fix "Run It Now" to use a non-volatile trigger.
+ * Fixed "Run It Now" to use a non-volatile trigger.
  * Add JMX enabled config sample.
  * Refactor the SchedulerService lifecycle's methods and match more to Scheduler interface instead.
  * Enhanced dashboard view with shutdown/initialize actions.